skpaul/nobanno/README.md

 # Nobanno
-Nobanno is a set of PHP classes to build applications quickly.
+Nobanno is a set of PHP classes to build PHP applications quickly.

 ## Release Information